Tsing Yi Promenade

 Tsing Yi Promenade (青衣海濱公園) is a promenade along the northeastern seafront of Tsing Yi Island, Hong Kong.
 It was built in stages from 2001 to 2004.

 The Promenade faces Rambler Channel, from Greenfield Garden, through Tsing Yi Pier and Maritime Square to Cheung Fat Estate.
 At the end of this promenade is the Tsing Yi Northeast Park.
 The promenade spans 1,800 m and occupies 6.6 ha along the waterfront.
-Many people use this as a recreational area for jogging, exercising, and practising T'ai chi.
+Many people use this as a recreational area for jogging, exercising, and practising tai chi.
 There is a marvellous sea view for people to enjoy at night.